 Credit Class

-A standard or protocol for project registration and credit issuance corresponding Project Activities measuring GHG removal or emission reduction, environmental stewardship , and/or other ecological or social benefits.
+A standard or protocol for project registration and credit issuance corresponding to Project Activities measuring GHG removal or emission reduction, environmental stewardship , and/or other ecological or social benefits.
 Credit Classes define the structure, procedures, and requirements to register projects and issue credits under a specific protocol.
 The protocol defined in a Credit Class typically establishes one or more Approved Methodologies for use under said Credit Class, and in addition establishes programmatic rules and requirements for project registration and credit issuance (i.e. project eligibility criteria, Buffer Pool management, Verification requirements).
 In some cases, the processes for measuring, reporting, and verification of ecological and social benefits may be incorporated directly into a Credit Class, as opposed to being defined as a Methodology, independent of the programmatic requirements established in the Credit Class.

 Credit Classes act as standalone standards or crediting protocols, meaning that every Credit Class registered with the Regen Registry may have its own designated governance and issuance structure, buffer pool requirements, project plan registration requirements, and set of project actors which act independently of other registered Credit Classes.